abstractqqq/myVNTemplate/README.md

 Other examples like timed choice, investigation scene, can be found in the folder /GodetteVN/

 Projects done with this template:

 [My O2A2 entry](https://tqqq.itch.io/o2a2-elegy-of-a-songbird)

+More in the making ~

 ------------------------------------------------------------------------------------------------------------------------------

+### Known issues:

+Mac export cannot be played (Not sure why...).
+However, windows and html exports work fine.
+Haven't tested on Linux.

+### Documentations

-A link to the [documentation](https://drive.google.com/file/d/1GnNqZsEiuScddbIXL5IWVSM-kF7ECFD-/view?usp=sharing)
+A link to the not so well-written [documentation](https://drive.google.com/file/d/1GnNqZsEiuScddbIXL5IWVSM-kF7ECFD-/view?usp=sharing)

 If you're too a programmer, you might be interested in the [design doc](https://docs.google.com/document/d/1_j8YX7iYI9FBYTwUS_dhHKJdJcFYeaHjLQ8eWzhaA2s/edit?usp=sharing)